ManojkumarsharmaIT/Application.Microservices/README.md

 - **Azure App Service** – Published the microservices and MVC Web App
 - **Azure SQL Database** – Hosted databases for each microservice
 - **Azure Service Bus** – Used for asynchronous communication between microservices
-- **CI/CD with Azure App Service** – Deployed directly from Visual Studio
+- **Publish with Azure App Service** – Deployed directly from Visual Studio

 This gave me real-world experience in deploying and running microservices in a cloud environment.